aswinckr/react-css-devices/README.md

 Examples
 --------
-To create a silver iphone in landscape you do
+To create a black iphone in landscape you do
 ```
 import { MarvelDevices } from 'react-css-devices'